keplersj/BoatCraft/README.md

 ## Features (Currently implemented)
 - Boat Items for the 4 Vanilla Woods
+- Dynamic Wooden Boat textures for the 4 Vanilla Woods

 ## Half-Features (Needs work)
 - Dynamic Wooden Sticks (Again for the different wood types)